By Sarah Clachar, Health Writer

 Dr. Kris Somol, a naturopathic physician at Bastyr Center for Natural Health and adjunct professor at Bastyr University in Seattle, points out that without this essential medicine, our body cannot heal itself.1

 But despite the clear need for it, the reality isn’t so simple.
 Sleep is hard to get.

-Somol observes that today’s culture emphasizes doing it all.
-"In this equation, the quality and quantity of sleep is one of the main areas compromised," she notes.
+Some observe that today’s culture emphasizes doing it all.
+"In this equation, the quality and quantity of sleep are one of the main areas compromised," she notes.

 How to Restore Your Sleep So It Can Restore You